Skip to main content

 Timeline controlVariable; can stall for monthsMore controllable with milestone-based execution

-Fee exposure during processUsually continues while listing and negotiatingManaged through case strategy and documentation
+Fee exposure during processUsually continues while listing and negotiatingMay continue until transfer or release is documented

 A practical way to decide in 14 days